Yoho National Park's crystal blue waters and towering panoramas provide an amazing backdrop for anglers of all ages. The fishing's not bad, either!

 A National Park fishing permit is required to fish in Yoho National Park.
 Anglers under 16 years of age may fish without a permit if they are accompanied by an adult who has purchased a permit.
 Seasonal restrictions are in effect, and strict regulations govern catch limits, legal bait, and environmental practices within the park.

-To obtain more information or purchase a national park fishing permit, visit the Friends of Yoho organization at the Field Information Centre, Emerald Lake boathouse, Lake O'Hara Lodge, or check out the Parks Canada website.
+To obtain more information or purchase a national park fishing permit, visit the Friends of Yoho organization at the Field Information Centre, Lake O'Hara Lodge, or check out the Parks Canada website.

 Important Notice Before Entering Yoho Waterways: